Governor of Saint Helena

 The governor's flag in Saint Helena is the Union Flag defaced with the territory's coat of arms.
 The official residence, Plantation House, is located near the capital Jamestown.
 The Governor's Office is located within The Castle, along with the office of the chief secretary of Saint Helena, who runs the day-to-day administrative part of the government.

-Before 2009 the territory was known as Saint Helena, of which Ascension and Tristan da Cunha were dependencies.
-A new constitution that came into force in 2009 changed the name of the territory to Saint Helena, Ascension and Tristan da Cunha; however, the governor's title remained as the "Governor of Saint Helena".
-The governor of Saint Helena nonetheless is the British monarch's representative across the territory.
+Prior to 2009, Ascension and Tristan da Cunha were dependencies of Saint Helena and therefore directly represented by the Governor of Saint Helena.
+The St Helena, Ascension and Tristan da Cunha Constitution Order 2009 made Saint Helena, Ascension, and Tristan da Cunha equal constituent parts of the territory.
+Each constituent part has its own government; however, the constitution order states that the Governor of Saint Helena is ex officio also the Governor of Ascension and the Governor of Tristan da Cunha.

-The current governor of Saint Helena has been Nigel Phillips since 13 August 2022.

 Acting governor and the governor's deputy

 Under the St Helena, Ascension and Tristan da Cunha Constitution Order 2009, an acting governor is appointed when the office of governor is vacant or the governor is unable to fulfill his or her duties long term.
 The acting governor is appointed by the King.

-If the governor is off the island for a short time (including visits to Ascension or Tristan da Cunha) or is ill for a short period), the governor may appoint anyone on St Helena to be deputy.
+If the governor is off the island for a short time (including visits to Ascension or Tristan da Cunha) or is ill for a short period, the governor may appoint anyone on St Helena to be deputy.
 The deputy must follow any instructions issued by the governor.
 It is current practice to appoint an acting governor when the governor is away from the island of Saint Helena, even if visiting either Ascension Island or Tristan da Cunha.

 In recent years the chief secretary (or the attorney general) has taken on this temporary role in the governor's absence, the most recent times being in January 2011 when the governor travelled to Tristan da Cunha and the chief secretary became deputy governor and then later in 2011 when Kenneth Baddon, the attorney general, became deputy governor.